-The equipment you use needs to be fit for purpose!
+The equipment you use needs to be fit for purpose for home worker safety!
 An ancient slow clunky computer would drive my impatient soul to distraction.
 I have a lightweight small laptop (see Manual Handling) but have invested in a docking station to help my aging posture and eyesight!

 You shouldn’t make do.
 This is your livelihood and equipment needs to work well and most of the time without causing mental distress or aching shoulders.